All Episodes

 She's just looking out for her own political future.

-Uh you mean Hillary or Monica?
+You mean Hillary or Monica?

-Uh Hillary.
+Hillary.

 Oh.

-But when did you when did when did you think she did care about Bill?
+Hey, Walt, I don't mean to sound like a smartass here, but when did you when did you think she did care about Bill?

-They they never spent too much time together.
+They never spent too much time together.

-I think it was only I think a lot of that was only a show.
+I think it was only, I think a lot of that was only a show.

 That's a political arrangement.